 The ‘voluntary’ aspect can seem awkward and abstract.
 But it actually embodies a code of honor, conduct and intent: The tribes wanted climbers to want to ‘voluntarily’ respect June as a set-aside month, and climbers vocally wanted the chance to show that they can self-regulate.
 The self-regulation component was the sole reason that the Access Fund supported, and continues to support, the June voluntary closure.

 But those 300 people, at least for now, besmirch all those trying to do right.
 Some of those who climb in June are guided parties; some are unaware of the voluntary ban; some simply don’t care, and perhaps just feel the need to be contrarian and assert their disregard for authority.
-Regardless of the reasons though, malicious or not, climbing the Tower in June is disrespectful to the beliefs of American Indians, and puts future climbing access at the Tower in jeopardy.
+Regardless of the reasons, malicious or not, climbing the Tower in June is disrespectful to the beliefs of American Indians.
+It also puts future climbing access at the Tower in jeopardy.

 Though voluntary, the ban should be treated as mandatory for all intents and purposes for both of these reasons.